Due to the COVID-19 pandemic, the 2020 Mikael Eliasen Voice Program has been cancelled.

 This program continues the pedagogical legacy of Mikael Eliasen, who served for more than three decades as chair of the Curtis vocal studies department and artistic director of the Curtis Opera Theatre.

 Singers in this select program pursue activities focused on vocal artistry:.

-Delve more deeply into your existing repertoire, with the space and time to follow your curiosity.
-Singers in the program are largely self-directed, coming together as a group midday to observe those selected to perform in a daily master class.
+Through the course of the program, singers will delve more deeply into their existing repertoire, with the space and time to follow their curiosity.
+Participants are largely self-directed, coming together as a group midday to observe those selected to perform in a daily master class.
 Faculty offer immense insight in each private session, and are looking for marked improvement between sessions.
-All participants should bring songs and/or arias you already know as well as music you would like to learn during the program; and should be open to additional repertoire suggestions from faculty.
+All participants should bring songs and/or arias they have already prepared as well as music they would like to learn during the program; and should be open to additional repertoire suggestions from faculty.

 You’ll have the opportunity for personal instruction through the following:

 On the first day, you’ll begin your musical exchange by performing for one another and the faculty in a Sing-In.
 Prepare at least one song or aria for this introductory performance.
 (You will have scheduled preparation time with a pianist beforehand.)

 Sing in a master class led by Summerfest faculty members or guest artists.
 All participants attend every master class to benefit from training on a range of repertoire.
 The faculty will select participants to sing in each master class after the Sing-In.
 Be prepared to sing in a master class on any given day, since your master class date is determined once the program has started.

 On the last day of the program, you’ll perform in a culminating Sing-Out to share your growth and artistry with your fellow students, family, and friends.
 With guidance from the faculty, each singer selects one song or aria to perform.
 Please refer to the program schedule for details of time and location.